njsnx/graphiter/README.md

 # Graphiter
 Simple implementation demonstrating how to parse [BPFTrace](https://github.com/iovisor/bpftrace) files in a particular format and out put values to [Graphite](https://graphiteapp.org/)

+## Features

+* Creates a bash file that can be used to start a bpftrace file and output data to a staging file called .staging.txt
+* Creates a script file at /opt/graphiter/graphite.rb which will parse the staging file from above
+* Creates a systemd service to allow graphiter to be ran as a service and constantly log to Graphite, every 15 seconds.
+* Can easily be modified to support many other bpftrace files or any log file.
+* Ruby and Python versions
+* Utilises a simple Regex to find the bucket and value for each line output by the .bt file.
+* Python version uses a module called graphyte which wraps some common use cases of sending data to graphite
+* Ruby version simply opens a TCP connection to a host and port and sends data as expected
+* Both versions can be passed environment variables to change the Graphite server to send to.
+* Environment variables default to `localhost` and `2003`
+* Provides a mechanism to deploy with Ansible, Puppet & Chef with examples of how to use each

 # Installation/Deployment